-A pregnant cow has a gestation period of nine long months, just like we do.
-When her calf is born, she’ll usually have no more than one or two days with her baby, and in some cases, her baby is taken from her immediately to prevent the loss of even a drop of valuable milk, which would cut into the profits of the dairy industry.
+But in the dairy industry, once her calf is born, she’ll experience a mere day or two of companionship—sometime less—before her calf is forcefully separated from her to prevent the loss of even a drop of valuable milk, which would cut into the profits of the dairy industry.
+This is the last time the mother will see her baby.

 Like most moms, cows have powerful maternal instincts and are extremely distressed when their babies are taken away from them.
 Their anguished bellows can be heard for up to a mile away.
 Some cows are so distraught that they will even stop eating.

-You have to ask—is a bite of cheese really worth ripping a baby from his mother?
+You have to ask—is a bite of cheese really worth severing the bond between a baby and his mother?

-Now let’s talk about what happens to her babies.
-According to the USDA, 97 percent of calves are taken from their mothers within the first 12 hours after birth.
+Shifting focus to the offspring, USDA statistics reveal that 97 percent of calves are separated from their mothers within the first 12 hours of birth.

 You may be surprised to learn that these marketing buzzwords you might see on meat, dairy, and egg labels don’t guarantee better lives for the animals.
 The mechanics remain the same, including the unavoidable separation of baby from mother, painful surgical mutilations without anesthetic, factory-style milking, and premature slaughter.